Workiva/opentracing_dart/README.md

 See the [OpenTracing website](http://opentracing.io/) for general information on contributing to OpenTracing.

-The project examples are run by .
+The project examples are run by `webdev_proxy`.
 Run:
 ```shell
 pub global activate webdev
 pub global activate webdev_proxy